graphpql/graphpinator-printer/README.md

 #### Implementations provided by this library:

 - `AlphabeticalSorter` (default) - sorts types and directives alphabetically
-- `TypeKindSorter` - sorts types by their TypeKind (and than alphabetically) - interfaces first, than object types, than unions, ...
+- `TypeKindSorter` - sorts types by their TypeKind (and then alphabetically) - interfaces first, than object types, than unions, ..., directives last